Jorl17/sharelatex-git-integration-unofficial/README.md

 However, you **can** do all the changes you want in your repository, and then simply copy the affected files manually to your project.
 It's kind of a hassle, but unless you're always deleting what you write, 99.99% of the time you'll just want to track the changes -- **that's what this application is for**.

-**If this really annoys you, open up an issue** and I'll be sure to get down to it and code you a non-public version (or, better yet, submit a patch if you can!).
-Heck, that might also support pushing changes from git to your project!
+**If this really annoys you, open up an issue**!

 # The URL is too large...can't I initialize the application with something else?

 **Well, yes!** If your URL is https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef you can happily just pass 56147712cc7f5d0adeadbeef (the "project ID") and it will work.
 However, since you only really need to pass the URL once, I don't really see the point.
-Notice that this only works for projects hosted on the ShareLatex server.
+Notice that this only works for projects hosted on the ShareLaTeX server.
 If you run your own, you really have to pass the URL to the application (how would we know where your server is hosted?)

 # If it does commits for me, won't it commit other files on my git tree?